ashbrook-io/ashbrook-io.github.io/_posts/2020-06-10-ms-sql-lag-window-function-and-31st.md

 image: >-
   https://png.pngtree.com/png-clipart/20190630/original/pngtree-march-31st-date-on-a-single-day-calendar-png-image_4153496.jpg
 ---
-> I will use some dummy tables for this topic and post something to generate some test data as well as well as the full SQL down at the bottom.
+> I will use some dummy tables for this topic.
+I'll post something to generate some test data and the full SQL down at the bottom.
 For now it's important to know this will involve a table I'll name @SalesByDay with two fields named SalesDate and TotalSales.
 This table has Sales totals by day and has a date in the SalesDate field and the total sales for that day in TotalSales.

 ## Can we see last month's numbers?